SpikingNetwork/TrainSpikingNet.jl/README.md

 ## Julia REPL ##

-Add TrainSpikingNet to your environment and test that everything works:
+Add TrainSpikingNet to your environment and, optionally, test that everything works:

 ```
 julia> ] add TrainSpikingNet
 julia> ] test TrainSpikingNet
 ```

-The tests, which are optional, take about an hour, so be patient or just skip this step.
+The tests take about an hour, so be patient or just skip this step.

 (Get out of Pkg mode by pressing the Delete key.)